SmarterApp/smarterapp.github.io/_deployment/checklist/012_common_configuration.md

 WHERE context = 'SBAC-IRP-Mathematics-7';
 ```
 3. Flush the redis cache
-4. Delete the currently running `tds-student-war`, `tds-assessment-service` and `tds-config-service` pods and allow
-Kubernetes to recreate new pods.

 ## Disabling Guest Mode/Practice Test
 By default, guest login is enabled for the **SBAC_PT** client, and disabled for the **SBAC** client.
 This configuration flag